shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 Calendar-specific assumptions
 ```

-while your main platform is:
+while our main platform is:

 ```text
 Python